dmikushin/homepage/_posts/2022-06-28-using-c-reduce-to-understand-clang-compiler-bugs.md

 ```
 PLEASE submit a bug report to https://bugs.llvm.org/ and include the crash backtrace, preprocessed source, and associated run script.
 Stack dump:
-0. Program arguments: /opt/lvm/bin/clang-14 ...
+0. Program arguments: /opt/llvm/bin/clang-14 ...
 ...
 Segmentation fault (core dumped)
 ```

 Analyzing source files with many include files is often not feasible.
-Instead we can deploy automatic test case reduction tools such as LLVM bugpoint or [C-Reduce](https://github.com/csmith-project/creduce).
+Instead, we can deploy automatic test case reduction tools such as LLVM bugpoint or [C-Reduce](https://github.com/csmith-project/creduce).
 C-Reduce is actually generic, and can evaluate bugs of any compiler.
 But in this usecase we focus particulary on Clang.

 ## Preparation